 If you’d also like transportation to many of the city’s main attractions such as national museums and historic sites, choose Gray Line’s Hop-On Hop-Off Bus Tour.
 You can get on and off at over 15 locations—including the Canadian Tulip Festival—and enjoy guided commentary in different languages along the way.
 If it’s a nice day, you may luck out and score one of the buses that have sunny, open top decks!

 For a truly special experience, why not see the glorious gardens and attractions from the air?
 At the Canada Aviation and Space Museum, located just 10 minutes from Ottawa’s downtown core, you can book a ride in a vintage open cockpit biplane with Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures) (fits two passengers) or in a helicopter with Héli-Tremblant Helicopter Tours (fits three passengers).

 Hear the roar of the biplane’s engine and feel the wind blow through your hair, as downtown Ottawa passes by below you.
 And as long as your camera has a strap, snap great aerial shots as you go!
 Or opt for a ride in a bubble canopy helicopter which offers views from every angle.
 Both the biplane and the helicopter offer flights that vary in length.

 For a unique perspective, take a relaxing ride on a Rideau Canal Cruise.
-The electric boats are quiet and ride smoothly on the calm waters of the canal.
+The eco-friendly electric boats are quiet and ride smoothly on the calm waters of the canal.
 The trips run between the dock near the Westin Ottawa to Dows Lake and back.
 As you glide along, you’ll hear live commentary with anecdotes about the history of the Rideau Canal and the region.